openhealthcare/igt/process/remote.working.md

 ---
 # OHC Remote Working

-OHC is a small & dyamic company, with neithr physical premesis or physical assets.
+OHC is a small & dynamic company, with neither physical premises or physical assets.

 As such, all working will be remote working.